-Note that clinical responsibilities and supervisory support will not always exactly match semester term dates and weekly class schedules.
-The spring supervision term extends from the beginning of February through the end of May.
+Note that clinical responsibilities and supervisory support will not always exactly match academic semester term dates and weekly class schedules.
+The spring supervision term extends from the beginning of February through the beginning of June.
 Throughout practicum and internship, RTS students will provide clinical services to clients in ongoing community mental health facilities.
 Ethical client-care continuity requires counselor and supervisor tasks and availability outside of the typical academic calendar.